DonMVB/aws/AWS_Security_SCS_C01.md

   - Pre Crypto Officer (admin/password) - once changed, promo'd to Crypto Officer, then it dissappears.
   - Ctypto Officer - Can manage user accounts.
 New users, password changes.
 Can't manage keys.
   - Ctypto Users - manage keys: create, delete, share, import, export.
 Perform various cryptographic operations: sign, enc/decrypt.
   - Appliance User - cloning and synch operations.
-Exists on all
+Exists on all HSM devices.

   ## Cloud HSM Comamnds of Note (Added 10/19/2020)
-  - loginHSM <role> <user> <pass>
+  - `loginHSM <role> <user> <pass>`
+  - `logoutHSM`
-  - listusers
+  - `listusers`
-  - changePswd
+  - `changePswd`
-  - changePswd PRECO admin <passwd>
+  - `changePswd PRECO admin <passwd>`
-  - createUser <username> <passwd>
+  - `createUser <username> <passwd>`
   - # service cloudhsm-client start
-  - genSymKey -t # -s # -l aes256 : this command will return a 'key handles'
+  - `genSymKey -t # -s # -l aes256` ## this command will return a 'key handles'
-  - genSymKey -t # -s # -sess -l export-wrapping-key
+  - `genSymKey -t # -s # -sess -l export-wrapping-key` ## needed for ecy export, returns the key handle
-  - exSymkey -k # -out aes256.key.exp -w handle#
+  - `exSymkey -k # -out aes256.key.exp -w handle#` ## this is how you export a wrapping key for subsequent ops w/ file aes256.key.exp
+  - `genRSAKeyPair -n 2048 -e 65537 -l rsa2048` ## this will return a keyhandle for the private and public key
-  - exportPrivKey -k handle# -out rsa2048.key.exp -w handle# :: will produce a PEM file
+  - `exportPrivKey -k handle# -out rsa2048.key.exp -w handle#` ## will produce a PEM file, need the key handle number, will generate an output file rsa2048.key.exp
-  - exportPubKey -k handle# -out rsa2048.pub.exp
+  - `exportPubKey -k handle# -out rsa2048.pub.exp`

+To export a private key or a symetric you will need a "wrapping key".
+You don't need a wrapping key for a public key, because you intend to share that with others.

 ## Clean up (Lab Tear Down) (Added 10/20/2020)
-- Delete the EC2 instance you used w/ a terminate option.
+- Delete the EC2 instance you used w/ a 'terminate' option.
 - Services - find CloudHSM, delete the HSM from within the cluster.
 Wait.
 - Delete the cluster itself.
 - Review the VPC - remove the associations and delete the auto-created security group.
 Note you may need to update the Sec Grp itself and remove ref's.
+Also any NACL entries that you may have creatred will need to have the change reverted.

 # Amazon DNS and Custom VPC's (Added 10/20/2020)
 - When you create a VPC, the VPC includes a DNS server.
 It uses a reserved IP in the CIDR range.
 For example 10.0.0.0/16, the .2 address will be the DNS server.